NOAA-EMC/UPP/docs/InputsOutputs.rst

 When running UPP stand-alone, the following Grib2 output files will be generated:

    | **GFS Model**: GFSPRS.HHH
-   | **LAM (Limeted Area Model)**: BGDAWP.HHH (surface and other 2D fields) and BGRD3D.HHH (model level
+   | **LAM (Limited Area Model)**: BGDAWP.HHH (surface and other 2D fields) and BGRD3D.HHH (model level
      fields)

-If the run did not complete successfully, a log file in the post-processor working directory called :bolditalic:`upp.fHHH.out` where :bolditalic:`HHH` is the forecast hour, may be consulted for further information.
+When executed with the provided run script, UPP provides log filesin the post-processor working directory named :bolditalic:`upp.fHHH.out`, where :bolditalic:`HHH` is the forecast hour.
+These log files may be consulted for further run-time information in the event of an error.